Virginia journalists killed on-air 'much more than what you saw on TV'

 Parker, 24, and Ward, 27, were shot and killed on-air, their final screams broadcast live from Bridgewater Plaza, a recreation site with restaurants and shopping.
 The shooting suspect was a former or current employee of the station, authorities said.

-"I cannot tell you how much they were loved," WDBJ General Manager Jeff Marks said about Parker and Ward during a somber broadcast.
+"I cannot tell you how much they were loved," WDBJ General Manager Jeff Marks said about Parker and Ward during a sombre broadcast.
 Station employees could be heard crying in the background.

 "These two were more than what you saw here on TV, they were much, much more," anchor woman Kimberly McBroom said.